Peerages in the United Kingdom: Judicial privilege

-Salary, renumeration and land
+Salary, remuneration and land

 There is no automatic right to a salary for being a peer; this includes peers who serve in parliament, who (unlike MPs in the House of Commons) do not receive a salary for their role.
 However, peers who serve in the House of Lords are entitled to claim £342 allowance for each day they attend to help cover expenses.
 In an effort to ensure peers from outside the capital were not disadvantaged, peers whose registered home address is outside Greater London can also claim travel expenses and up to £100 towards the cost of a hotel or similar accommodation.
 Peers who serve in government as ministers are not entitled to claim these allowances, however, and thus their roles are often jointly given with sinecure roles, or they are appointed to salaried positions in the Royal Household.
 For example, the position of Leader of the House of Lords is usually appointed with the accompanying sinecure role of Lord Privy Seal, as the latter carries a salary.
 The Government Chief Whip in the House of Lords is appointed jointly to the role of Captain of the Honourable Corps of Gentlemen at Arms, and the Government deputy chief whip is appointed jointly as Captain of the Yeomen of the Guard.
 This allows them to take a salary from the Royal Household as heads of the Sovereign's Bodyguard.
 The salaries of the Leader of the Opposition and Opposition Chief Whip in the House of Lords are paid out of public funds alongside the so called Cranborne Money, the annual payment to opposition parties in the House of Lords to help them with their costs.

-Though a small minority of peerages have associated hereditary royal offices — for example the office of Earl Marshal has been consistently and hereditarily held by the dukes of Norfolk since 1672 — peerages do not automatically grant the holders royal offices or privileges.
+Though a small minority of peerages have associated hereditary royal offices—for example the office of Earl Marshal has been consistently and hereditarily held by the dukes of Norfolk since 1672—peerages do not automatically grant the holders royal offices or privileges.
 The feudal titles (such as Lordship of the Manor titles) that peerages largely replaced often have associated royal offices because they were held via Grand serjeanty, e.g. the Lord of the Manor of Scrivelsby in Lincolnshire holds the office of King's Champion.